Kamloops Real Estate: Advice on How To Pick a Realtor That Will Work For You

 Estoppel Certificate Fee

-This fee costs up to $100, but applies only if you are buying a condominium in a strata unit or condominium and costs up to $100.
+This fee applies only if you are buying a condominium in a strata development.

 Property Transfer Tax